Aletheia: What Makes RLVR For Code Verifiers Tick?: Research Questions and Results

-\paragraph{Background.} Learning from negative samples is a characteristic of RL algorithms, as well as of contrastive learning methods like DPO~\citep{rafailovDirectPreferenceOptimization2024}, which optimize the RL objective directly.
-However, DPO suffers from the risk of reward over-optimization~\citep{gaoScalingLawsReward2023}.~\citet{xuDPOSuperiorPPO2024} find that even iterative DPO fails to beat the SFT baseline.
-Moreover, the importance of negative samples during training remains unclear.~\citet{arnal2025asymmetric} find that learning successes are more important than learning from failures in an offline setup, while~\citet{zhu2025surprising} find that negative reinforcement is much more important, even outperforming full training in some scenarios.~\citet{xiongMinimalistApproachLLM2025} find that learning only from positives comes with a minor performance drop, and certain negative signals can even be detrimental.
-In this section, we quantify the effect of using negative samples for training verifiers.
+\paragraph{Background.} Learning from negative samples is a characteristic of RL algorithms, as well as of contrastive methods like DPO~\citep{rafailovDirectPreferenceOptimization2024}, which optimize the RL objective directly.
+DPO suffers from reward over-optimization~\citep{gaoScalingLawsReward2023}, and~\citet{xuDPOSuperiorPPO2024} find that even iterative DPO fails to beat the SFT baseline.
+The literature on negatives is mixed:~\citet{arnal2025asymmetric} find that successes are more important than failures in an offline setup, whereas~\citet {zhu2025surprising} find negative reinforcement much more important, even outperforming full training in some scenarios.~\citet{xiongMinimalistApproachLLM2025} find that learning only from positives comes with a minor performance drop, and certain negative signals can be detrimental.